JustinSaysHola/playbook/development/web/drupal.md

 Continue carefully through the designs and plan out all solutions for the design.
 Do not rush or be careless but maintain a pride and consistency that a code poet would have.
 Your code is a reflection of you and you should be proud of it.
 As I continue I turn on modules and make decisions for each and every design element.

+## Templates

+Now we want to begin modeling our templates.
+This is the time to break out a pen and paper and begin sketching the sites pieces.

 ## Content Types

 After I believe I have accounted for every module that I will need I then make a list of content types I believe I will need.
 Remember that every content type should be singular because it is the blueprint by which we make nodes.
 An Event content type is used to create an event so logically this should be singular.